Equal-area method for scalar conservation laws: Conclusions

+Using (bounding) characteristic surface we have defined the proper solution to the integral form of the conservation law \eqref{if1}.
+We have proposed an equal-area method and shown that the obtained (unique) solution has all the desired properties: it solves \eqref{de}-\eqref{ic} exactly wherever it is smooth, it satisfies the Rankine-Hugoniot condition \eqref{rh} in all the shocks, and the shock paths are locally smooth.
+Finally, we have described an algorithm for implementing our method and compared it to some other known methods.

-We see the following advantages of our equal--area method. \begin{itemize} \item The method is by its nature exactly conservative. \item The solution is computed for any given fixed time.
-Hence, the errors do not accumulate in time. \item The method is accurate -- the quality of the approximation relies only on the quality of the starting approximation of the curve $\gamma_{t_0}$ with a polygonal line $K_0$. \item There is no need for separate treatment of the rarefaction waves, they are created on the way where appropriate. \item The obtained shocks are sharp and propagate with correct speed.
+We see the following advantages of our equal--area method. \begin{itemize} \item Contrary to classical numerical schemes for conservation laws, it is mesh-free. \item The method is by its nature exactly conservative. \item The solution is computed for any given fixed time.
+Hence, the errors do not accumulate in time. \item The method is accurate -- the quality of the approximation relies only on the quality of the starting approximation of the curve $\gamma_{t_0}$ with a polygonal line $K_0$. \item Some methods treat the rarefaction waves separately, using different techniques than for the case of the shock waves.
+There is no need for that in our case, and the rarefaction waves are created on the way where appropriate. \item The obtained shocks are sharp and propagate with correct speed.
 Their position is obtained automatically by equalizing the appropriate areas.
 Moreover, the shock paths are obtained easily by computing the solution for some selected times and then simply projecting the shocks from the surface to the $(x,t)$-plane (see Figure \ref{fig:claw8}). \end{itemize}

 \begin{ack} The authors would like to express their gratitude to Ale\v{s} Zalo\v{z}nik and Marijan \v{Z}ura for motivation and many helpful discussions. \end{ack}